posaune0423/learn-eth/README.md

-# learn_solidity
+# learn-eth
-A repository for learning solidity
+A repository for learning Ethereum